kelzier/security-notes/Network/packets/wifi.md

 11. **Deauthentication** is the frame terminating the authentication of a station.
 This frame is often used in attack tools to bump users off the AP.
 *wlan.fc.type == 0x0C*

-12. An **Action** frame is used for sending information to other sations
+12. An **Action** frame is used for sending information to other stations
 *wlan.fc.type == 0x0D*

 13. **PS-Poll** is the power save frame polling for buffered frames after a wake-up from a station